Kotas, Florina

 The population of Kotas was 586 in 1940.
-In the Greek Civil War, the village was occupied by the Democratic Army of Greece (DAG).
-Kotas was part of a logistics supply route and a hub from Albania used by DAG during the civil war.
+In the Greek Civil War, the village was occupied by the Democratic Army of Greece (DSE).
+Kotas was part of a logistics supply route and a hub from Albania used by DSE during the civil war.
 Charles Schermerhorn, a UN social worker present in the region during the civil war stated the village politically orientated to the left.
 He described the situation for the youth in Kotas as "very bad".
 Of the 278 children aged 14 and under in early 1947, most had been evacuated by the guerillas in spring 1948 and 45 remained.
 Parents of the removed children wanted them returned.
 William H. McNeill, a US army representative also present in the region stated Kotas was a Slavophone village, conditions were dire and corroborated the information provided by Schermerhorn of the missing children.
 The population of Kotas, a Slavic Macedonian village was reduced by 63 percent due to the impacts of the Second World War and the civil war.
 Nearly two thirds of the remaining villagers were female.

 The population of Kotas was 218 in 1951, 182 in 1961, and 59 in 1981.
 Pre–war and post–war immigration from Kotas led to the formation of a diaspora and most of the village population lives abroad in the northern suburbs of Melbourne in Australia.
 The modern village economy is based on lumbering and livestock.
 Kotas had 22 inhabitants in 2011.
 The village population is small and in decline.
 It is composed mainly of retirees.
-In the late 2010s, the elderly of the village speak a Slavic language, while the youth have no knowledge of it.
+In the late 2010s, the elderly of the village speak the Gorna Koreshcha variant of the Kostur dialect, while the youth have no knowledge of it.
 Several exiled villagers from the civil war and their descendants who live in Bitola, North Macedonia return to the village to visit relatives.